Skip to content

 Which broker to choose?

-Comparison of the main platforms available to Belgian investors in 2026.
+A comparison of the 13 main platforms available to Belgian investors.
+Fees, taxation and automation verified in August 2026.

 ℹ️ This comparison is specifically designed for the passive Belgian investor who regularly buys long-term index ETFs.
 If your usage is different — individual stocks, active trading, leverage, options, or derivatives — the recommendations would be significantly different.
 Consult specialised comparisons for these use cases.